kikosiq/kikosikera.github.io/projects/2021_02_15_py_sea_mtp_tb.md

 <img class="ui image" src="{{ site.baseurl }}/images/2020_09_18_py_mysql_tb_header.png">

-The pandemic has forced businesses to shift real-life activities to the digital world.
+The pandemic has forced businesses to shift real-life activities to the digital world.<br/>
-The following Project elaborates a Global COVID-19 tracker that includes a python data analysis, a tableau dashboard as well as an embedded live connection to trusted COVID-19 activity data.
+The following Project elaborates a Global COVID-19 tracker that includes a python data analysis, a tableau dashboard as well as an embedded live connection to trusted COVID-19 activity data.<br/>
-This data is sourced from JHU CSSE (data.world) and it supports a better scenario understanding and its impacts on the organizations and their future decisions.
+This data is sourced from JHU CSSE (data.world) and it supports a better scenario understanding and its impacts on the organizations and their future decisions.<br/>
 This data source is updated daily by 12 p.m.
 PT.